alters-mit/magnebot/doc/api/magnebot_controller.md

 ### Camera

-These commands rotate the Magnebot's camera or add additional camera to the scene.
+These functions rotate the Magnebot's camera or add additional camera to the scene.
 They advance the simulation by exactly 1 frame.

 #### rotate_camera